JakeGWater/vpifg.com/source/guides/unreal-composure.rst

    .. figure:: https://i.postimg.cc/mZjvhdxR/screenshot-36.png

 #.
 Make sure to set *VITC* as your timecode format, and *Wait for Sync* if you have genlock enabled.
+   Wait for sync will only render frames when your *Custom Time Step* triggers, which should help keep everything moving in lockstep.

    .. figure:: https://i.postimg.cc/wvVGyBGF/screenshot-37.png